Estimation-product-quality-features/FeedAI/README.md

 > npm install
 > npm start

-For the deployment of firebase build the production optimized webpage using
+For the deployment of firebase build a production optimized webpage using
 > npm run build

 For deploying of the webpage to firebase